 - Share success stories of your graduates!
 We will post them on our What Can I Do with a Major in... web site for parents, prospective students and current students to see.

-How Career Services Can Assist Your Career Development
+How the CPDC Can Assist You With Your Own Career Development

-All of the resources and events provided through Career Services and on-line are available to you.
+All of the resources and events provided through the CPDC and on-line are available to you.